SecondAcNo/rinne-cli-experiments/README.md

 - Improved handling of CAS corruption
     - We chose not to support direct CAS reads via Linux FUSE or Windows ProjFS due to stability concerns.
     - Confirmed a bug when restoring a single huge file (100GB-class).
-We’re planning a major refactor to replace the existing code with a hybrid parallel-buffer + streaming strategy, followed by re-testing.
+We’re planning a major refactor to replace the existing code with a hybrid parallel-buffer + streaming strategy, followed by re-testing.(done)
+    - Transitioned to long-run, stress, boundary, and error-handling testing with over 10 million files and 1TB-class data; however, some commands failed.
+We plan to identify the root cause and implement fixes.
+    - We have scrapped the plan to implement a two-layer deduplication system (file-level for code and chunk-level for binaries) in favor of unifying everything into chunk-level dedup.
+      While this increases the restoration cost for code, we concluded that the overhead is negligible on modern local PCs compared to massive binaries.
+We are prioritizing maintainability and storage efficiency instead.
+      Consequently, we are reverting the newly implemented coexistence of branch and space features, and completely removing the branching functionality.
+This ensures strict independence of each history and avoids any dilution of our core architectural philosophy.

 - Enhanced GC functionality

 - Exclusive lock support